 Unfortunately, insulin levels, elevated after the pre-workout meal an hour or two ago, have by this time likely fallen to baseline levels.
-As a result, the glycogen/glucose that muscles rely on, quickly starts to drop during the first few sets.
+As a result, the glycogen and glucose that muscles rely on quickly starts to drop during the first few sets.

 Epinephrine, in its search for glucose, has started to rob the liver of glycogen.
-Cortisol, too, is committing larceny in a desperate search for energy.
-However, cortisol is amoral – it doesn't discriminate.
-It takes energy from wherever it can get it, be it from fat, carbs, or, unfortunately, from the building blocks of muscle itself, protein.
+Cortisol starts thieving energy.
+But cortisol doesn't discriminate.
+It takes energy from wherever it can: fat, carbs, or from the building blocks of muscle itself, protein.

 The harder the workout, the greater this breakdown of protein for fuel.
-Add that loss of protein to the damage incurred by the workout itself in the form of torn muscle cells and rampant free radicals and you have the setting for a systemic Katrina-like disaster scene.
+Add that loss of protein to the damage incurred by the workout in the form of torn muscle and rampant free radicals.

-While the super-hero anabolic hormones like Testosterone, growth hormone, and IGF-1 make their appearance during a workout, any increases are relatively small and transient and they often drop below baseline levels after a workout.
-True, they'll do some repair work in the hours in-between, but the peri-workout period itself is prime time when it comes to muscle growth.
+While anabolic hormones like testosterone, growth hormone, and IGF-1 make their appearance during a workout, any increases are relatively small and transient.
+They often drop below baseline levels after a workout.
+True, they'll do some repair work in the hours in-between, but the workout period itself is primetime when it comes to muscle growth.

-Additionally, muscle cells are amazingly sensitive to insulin during and after a workout – more so than any other time of day or night.
-As a result, very few, if any, nutrients would be stored as fat during the peri-workout period.
-But alas, this sensitivity starts to fall precipitously as the post-workout minutes pass.
+Muscle cells are the most sensitive to insulin during and after a workout.
+As a result, very few, if any, nutrients would be stored as fat during the workout period.
+But this sensitivity starts to fall as the post-workout minutes pass.